-Figure 5 shows in outline form how the category-object S within the LCCC of Figure 2 is a Dolittle square.
-Every node in the diagram of Figure 2 will be a similar internal pullback-pushout square, with limits and colimits, relating the definition to the instances, as described in detail by the authors elsewhere [30].
 The type of the data values needs further elaboration.
-While Figure 4 shows the type for the Score is S-type, this is rather abstract. if we look at the work of Mazzola and Andreatta [18] discussed earlier, they suggest the use of denotators for articulation purposes with a musical object being expressed as the powerobject of Z{12}/R_4 , where Z{12} is the 12-note scale and R_4 holds the parameters onset o, pitch p, loudness l, and duration d, as real numbers.
-Z{12} could be expanded to Z{53} (53 Equal Temperament) to satisfy some musicologists [11], who find such a structure appealing for music from the east and for prefect thirds and fifths.
-We would not include the transitions as digraphs in the structural side: these are processes within the music (and the topos), for which we use monads as discussed later.
+While Figure 5 shows the type for the Score is S-type, this is rather abstract.
+Looking at the work of Mazzola and Andreatta [24] discussed earlier, they suggest the use of denotators for articulation purposes with a musical object being expressed as the powerobject of Z{12}/R_4 , where Z{12} is the 12-note scale and R_4 holds the parameters onset o, pitch p, loudness l, and duration d, as real numbers.
+Z{12} could be expanded to Z{53} (53 Equal Temperament) to satisfy some musicologists [16], who find such a structure appealing for music from the east and for prefect thirds and fifths.
+We would not include the transitions as digraphs on the structural side: these are processes within the music (and the topos), for which we use monads as discussed later.
+So we expand the category Variant of score in Pb3 (Figure 8) into categories that are recognisable as musical notation, such as pitch, chord, duration, loudness, accent and instrument.
+Here we start at the bottom with the most primitive notation, a note, and build it up into more complex categories representing the full notation for a score.